beratiyilik/csharp-notes/docs-source/new-features-overview/csharp-9.0.md

 // product.Price = 1100M;
 ```

-- **Using Init-Only Properties to Ensure Valid Data**

-- Init-only properties can ensure that once an object is fully initialized, its state remains valid and unchanged.
+- **Using Init-Only Properties to Ensure Valid Data**: Init-only properties can ensure that once an object is fully initialized, its state remains valid and unchanged.

 ```csharp
 public class Account